caddyserver/website/src/docs/markdown/build.md

 There are 2 ways to build Caddy, as opposed to installation of pre-built executable:
 - Build from Git repo
 - Build using `xcaddy`
+- Build custom Docker image

 Requirements:

 - [Go](https://golang.org/doc/install) 1.20 or newer

-You can easily cross-compile, i.e. build Caddy on one operating system or architecture for a different, using the same tooling.
-You'll find details on this in the respective section.

-The latest section contains instructions for users who installed Caddy using the APT command on Debian-derivative system yet need the custom build executable for their operations.
+The [last section](#package-support-files-for-custom-builds-for-debianubunturaspbian) contains instructions for users who installed Caddy using the APT command on Debian-derivative system yet need the custom build executable for their operations.

 ## Build from Git repo